 Why are they so effective?

-The best migraine glasses are those tinted with FL-41, a coating that has been studied since the early 1990’s for its therapeutic benefits.
-Most American patients with migraine are utilizing this tint in their therapeutic eyewear, and it is what hundreds of headache specialists and other medical professionals are referring their patients.3 While several companies sell glasses with an FL-41 tint, not all FL-41 lenses are created equal.
+The best migraine glasses are those tinted with FL-41, a tint that has been studied since the early 1990’s for its therapeutic benefits.
+Most Americans with migraine are utilizing this tint in their therapeutic eyewear, and it is what hundreds of headache specialists and other medical professionals are recommending to their patients.3 While several companies sell glasses with an FL-41 tint, not all FL-41 lenses are created equal.

 The key is in the wavelengths of light being filtered.
-Evidence shows that people with migraine—who already have a lower threshold for bright lighting—are most reactive to blue-green light.
+Evidence shows that people with migraine—who already have a lower threshold for bright lighting—are most reactive to blue light.
 Exposure to fluorescents and other artificial sources as well as sunlight subjects the eye and brain to these wavelengths, which in turn initiates a migraine attack or worsens one already in progress.
-The FL-41 coating in migraine glasses blocks 80 percent of this type of light, thus creating the relief that many users experience.4,5 It is also what gives the lenses their uniquely pink- or rose-like color.
+The FL-41 tint of TheraSpecs migraine glasses blocks 80 percent of this type of light, thus creating the relief that many users experience.4,5 It is also what gives the lenses their uniquely rose-like color.
 In comparison, other FL-41 glasses only block 50% of the critical wavelengths of light for people with migraine.6 That’s one reason that FL-41 can look either pinkish or orangish in hue.